taotang198910/Data_Science_Project/machine_learning/App_or_Web/README.md

 ### Methods
 In this project, I used pandas to import and prepare data.
 Followed by utilizing Seaborn to do EDA(exploratory data analysis),and find out the correlationships across the entire data set.
-At least, used linear regression model from scikit-learn to predict the Yearly Amount Spent of customers based on their info.
+Then used linear regression model from scikit-learn to predict the Yearly Amount Spent of customers based on their info.
 Then by calculating coefficients to indicate the most important feature.